Skip to content

 How do mypy, pyright, and ty compare?

-Python has three major static type checkers: mypy, pyright, and ty.
-All three analyze type annotations to catch bugs before runtime.
-They differ in implementation language, speed, strictness defaults, and how they handle untyped code.
+mypy, pyright, and ty all analyze type annotations to catch bugs before runtime.
+They differ in speed, strictness defaults, and how they handle untyped code.

-ty runs 10-60x faster than both mypy and pyright without caching.
-Fine-grained incremental analysis makes editor feedback nearly instantaneous.
+ty runs 10-100x faster than mypy and pyright without caching, and fine-grained incremental analysis makes editor feedback nearly instantaneous.
 Astral (the team behind Ruff and uv) built ty with the same performance-first philosophy as their other tools.

 mypy skips unannotated functions by default.
 A function without annotations gets no type checking at all unless --check-untyped-defs or --strict is enabled.
 This surprises many users who expect mypy to catch obvious errors in functions they haven’t annotated yet.
 See how to configure mypy strict mode for details.